6 Bayesian Updating & Spatial Temporal Modelling

-This section will show how to apply Bayesian Updating to the spatial ICAR model.
-This approach excellent for analyzing data that is received in separate streams on a ‘regular’ or ‘irregular’ basis.
-It is highly suitable for use within a repeated cross-sectional analytical framework.
-The definition of Bayesian Updating is a statistical method for revising the estimated probabilities about the events you have observed previously, and this revision is based on new evidence (i.e., new data).
+This week’s practical will show you how to perform Bayesian Updating.
+This approach is excellent for analysing new information that is received in separate streams either on a ‘regular’ or ‘irregular’ basis.
+It approach is highly suitable within a repeated cross-sectional analytical framework.
+The definition of Bayesian Updating is a statistical method for revising the estimated probabilities of events you have observed previously, and this revision is based on new evidence (i.e., new data).

 The learning outcomes for this section, we will see how to apply this technique to mosquito surveillance data to provide the following: